 At the end of the Second World War, five private plus one hospital pharmacy were working in Sabac.
 After the war, the new communist government confiscated them all and just three of them continued as state pharmacies.

 SHOEMAKERS IN SABAC

-During the 19th century, the shoemaker craft started to appear in towns, which over time became a strong guild.
+During the 19th century, the shoemaking craft started to appear in towns which, over time, became a strong guild.
 In villages, in domestic manufacture, peasant shoes were made of untanned pig skin.